What Does An Oscar Look Like

 The Manufacturing Process

 For many years, the Oscar statuettes were manufactured by a variety of foundries, but since 2016, they have been produced by Polich Tallix Fine Art Foundry in Rock Tavern, New York.
-The manufacturing process is intricate and involves several stages:
+The manufacturing process is layered and involves several stages:

 2. Ceramic Shelling: The wax molds are dipped repeatedly into a ceramic slurry to create a hard, heat-resistant shell around the wax.
 This ceramic shell will serve as the outer layer of the mold during the metal casting process.